 Conclusion

 There are typically five stages of divorce: the honeymoon phase, the blame phase, the negotiation phase, the separation phase, and the divorce phase.
 During the honeymoon phase, the couple is still in love and is trying to work things out.
-During the blame phase, each person is trying to blame the other person for the failed relationship.
+During the blame phase, each person tries to blame the other person for the failed relationship.
 During the negotiation phase, the couple is trying to agree to the divorce.